 I should’ve known from the outset of my writing career.
 After having been encouraged by a few of my English teachers in high school to write, in the summer before college I embarked on a screenplay about a mission to Mars.
 Looking back, it was drivel, embarrassing.
 But, the story revolved around a re-upping of the U.S.-U.S.S.R. space race.
 When I was near completion on the script… The Soviet Union fell.
 Causing the inquiry, of course, Why does this stuff always happen to ME?!!!

 Over the next decade, I wrote a few novel-length manuscripts and, like many young aspiring authors are apt to do, unprofessionally shopped them around as though they were the next THE DA VINCI CODE.
 My first self-published book, BORDER TROUBLES, however, is a political thriller set in Niagara Falls, close to my home.
 Much of the political environment is, of course, based on real life, but while I was writing the novel, the U.S. and Canadian changed the rules for border crossing.
 Since much of the story is based on getting across the border… Rewrites!

-My most recent novel, which is complete and being repped by d4eo Literary Agency, another political thriller, involves a political campaign in New York.
+My most recent novel, THE CAMPaiGN, another political thriller, involves a political campaign in New York.
 Halfway through writing it, the real-life New York State government changed the election calendar, moving much of the election process earlier in the year.
 Completely disrupted the flow of the story and required writing an entirely new set of circumstances for continuity.